wintercms/docs/architecture/using-composer.md

 Composer is the de-facto standard for package management in the PHP ecosystem, and can handle the downloading, installation and management of Winter CMS plugins and themes, as well as third-party Laravel packages and vendor libraries.

-### Converting from a basic installation
+### Missing `composer.json`?

+If you have created your Winter CMS project recently, using either Composer or the Web Installer, then you should have a `composer.json` present in your proejct root.

-In order to use Composer with a Winter CMS instance that has been installed using the Wizard or simple CLI installation process, simply copy the latest [`tests/` directory](https://github.com/wintercms/winter/tree/develop/tests) and [`composer.json`](https://github.com/wintercms/winter/tree/develop/composer.json) file from [GitHub](https://github.com/wintercms/winter/tree/develop) into your Winter instance and then run `composer install` within the root directory of the project.
+If you are missing your `composer.json` file, simply copy the latest [`composer.json`](https://github.com/wintercms/winter/tree/develop/composer.json) file from [GitHub](https://github.com/wintercms/winter/tree/develop) into your Winter instance and then run `composer install` within the root directory of the project.

 > **NOTE:** If you have made modifications to the files within the `modules` directory, these will be overwritten by Composer if an update to those modules is installed.
 It is recommended that you *do not* make modifications to the modules directly.